-Sally is an avid gardener, growing her first plants at the tender age of 5, and was encouraged by both grandfathers who were keen vegetable growers.
+Sally is an avid gardener and plant lover, growing her first plants at the tender age of 5, and was encouraged by both grandfathers who were keen vegetable growers.
 On moving to a 3-acre smallholding in Hampshire, her dreams of keeping animals were realized and soon she had a menagerie of chickens, ducks, geese and a few sheep.
 A few years later, a visit to Rosemary Verey’s potager at Barnsley House led to development of a new kitchen garden.
 A lack of space (common on all smallholdings!) resulted in the move to Empire Farm.
-Although the farm has 100 acres with organic certification, Sally works on about 25 acres, leaving the rest to be grazed by a flock of sheep owned by a local farmer.
+Although the farm has 100 acres with organic certification, Sally works on about 10 acres, leaving the rest to be grazed by a flock of sheep owned by a local farmer.
 Her main focus is her one-acre-plot with a polytunnel, vegetable growing areas, a perennial vegetable plot, a small orchard and fruit cage and several livestock pens.
-She loves to grow unusual vegetables such as yakon, oca, ulluco, achocha, tree spinach and more.
+She loves to grow unusual vegetables such as yakon, oca, ulluco, achocha, tree spinach etc and experiment with different methods.
+Her latest is deep mulching in Ruth Stout style.
 There are also a few community allotments on the plot, which shows you just how much can be grown on one acre!

-Sally gives talks on smallholding and growing on small spaces.
-She was guest speaker at the Edible Garden Show and the Welsh Spring Festival 2018.
-She also provides consultancy on smallholding matters.
+Sally gives talks on smallholding, growing on small spaces and climate change gardening.
+She was guest speaker at the Edible Garden Show, River Cottage Festival and the Welsh Spring Festival.
+She also provides consultancy on climate change gardening and smallholding matters.

 Follow Sally on Twitter @Sally_Morgan and on instagram sallymorgan_empirefarm